JooHyunPark-JP/JooHyunPark-jp/README.md

 ### Hello, I'm Joo Hyun Park! 👋

-Hi there!

 🌱 I'm an Android developer who loves crafting intuitive and efficient mobile applications—almost as much as I love a cup of hot chocolate! ☕

 🌱 I specialize in native mobile development with Kotlin.

 🌱 I'm also eager to expand my skills in cross-platform development, with frameworks like Flutter on my radar for the near future.

-🌱 Everyday learning is my favorite part of being a developer.
-Let’s keep building and growing together! 🚀
+🌱 Let’s keep building and growing together! 🚀

 </br>